rednblkx/HomeKey-ESP32/README.md

 ## Configuration

-Currently the WiFi can only be configured from the terminal, though the library [HomeSpan](https://github.com/HomeSpan/HomeSpan) that this is based on also has the option of a hotspot but requires a button so haven't bothered with it.
+Currently the WiFi can either be configured from the terminal or with the help of the HomeSpan's Configuration Mode for which a GPIO pin needs to be assigned to a button(see [Configuration File](#configuration-file)), more info about the Configuration Mode can be found on HomeSpan's wiki [here](https://github.com/HomeSpan/HomeSpan/blob/master/docs/UserGuide.md#device-configuration-mode)

 ### WIFI

-To connect it to WiFi there are two options
+To connect it to WiFi there are three options
-- Open the serial terminal, press <kbd>W</kbd> + <kbd>Return</kbd>, and now it should start searching for networks from which to select.
+- Open the serial terminal, press <kbd>W</kbd> + <kbd>Return</kbd>
+  - Now it should start searching for networks and after a few seconds a list of names should appear from which you can select using their respective numbers or just type the name   manually.
-- Open the serial terminal, press <kbd>A</kbd> to start a temporary Access Point then connect to the Wifi network "HomeSpan-Setup" with the password `homespan` and if you are on a phone it should automatically open up the page where you can configure the Wifi credentials, alternatively you can access the page manually on `http://192.168.4.1/hotspot-detect.html`
+- Open the serial terminal, press <kbd>A</kbd> to start a temporary Access Point
+  - Connect to the Wifi network "HomeSpan-Setup" with the password `homespan` and if you are on a phone it should automatically open up the page where you can configure the Wifi credentials, alternatively once connected to the AP you can access the page manually on `http://192.168.4.1/hotspot-detect.html`
+- Enter Configuration Mode by pressing the Control Button for 3 seconds, at which point the Status LED should begin to flash rapidly (10 times per second).
+Upon releasing the button the device will switch into the Device Configuration Mode.
+  - Press the button briefly two times(with a brief pause in-between) and the Status LED should now blink three times with a pause in-between indicating Action 3 is selected which is *Launch HomeSpan’s temporary WiFi network*
+  - Hold the button for 3 seconds to execute the action
+  - Same steps as when starting the AP from terminal apply, connect to the `HomeSpan-Setup` network with the password `homespan`

 ### HomeKit